 This course encourages students to develop critical thinking of the various political, economic, institutional and technical forces that shape human services.
 At the end of this course, students will be able to evaluate the various impacts for individuals, families, teams and communities shaped by human services.
-Students will be on their way to becoming informed practitioners, able to critic and advocate in a changing welfare world.
-Students will be capable of reflecting on their own attitudes, values, beliefs and constructions in relation to human service practice, social policy and development as an emerging practitioner.
+Students will be on their way to becoming informed practitioners, able to critically evaluate, debate social policy and advocate in a changing welfare world.
+Students will be capable of reflecting on their own attitudes, values, beliefs and constructions in relation to human service practice, social policy and development as an emerging practitioner